By Dr J Floor Anthoni (2001)

 loss of information: stored information is an important ingredient

 of resilience.
-It is found in the genetic code to grow new organisms, the
+It is found in the genetic code to grow new organisms (DNA),

-age structure and composition of ecosystems and their soils, and it is
+the age and family structure and composition of ecosystems and their soils,

-found in collective knowledge (fish schools, flocks of birds, herds of
+and it is found in collective knowledge (fish schools, flocks of birds,

-grazers).
-It embodies day to day knowledge about where to shelter, to feed,
+herds of grazers).
+It embodies day to day knowledge about where to shelter,

-what to feed on, what not to feed on, how to catch and seasonal knowledge
+to sleep, to feed, what to feed on, what not to feed on, how to catch and

 One thing is certain: if a reserve gets worse over time, it